adelfeyz/What-Drives-the-Price-of-a-Car-/README.md

 ## Evaluation
 The models were evaluated using Mean Squared Error (MSE) and R² scores on both training and testing datasets to assess their performance and accuracy.

+## Key Findings
+#### Odometer and Car Age:

+Odometer: Higher odometer readings are significantly associated with a decrease in the target value.
+This aligns with the common understanding that vehicles with higher mileage tend to depreciate in value.
+Car Age: Similarly, older vehicles (higher car age) also show a negative impact on the target value, indicating depreciation over time.
+#### Model-Encoded Variables:

+Both model_encoded and model_Target_encoded show positive coefficients, suggesting that certain vehicle models or brands may hold higher value or perform better in terms of the target variable.
+#### Interaction Terms:

+Significant interaction terms such as odometer^2, odometer car_age, and car_age model_encoded highlight the complex relationships between these features, indicating non-linear effects and interactions that are critical to understanding vehicle valuation.
+#### Regional and Manufacturer Effects:

+The analysis revealed significant regional variations, with some regions (e.g., region_bellingham) positively impacting the target variable and others (e.g., region_farmington) having a negative impact.
+This suggests regional market conditions and preferences significantly influence vehicle value.
+Manufacturer-specific effects were also observed, indicating that vehicles from certain manufacturers hold different values.

 ## Usage
 To use the car pricing prediction model:
 1. Ensure you have the necessary libraries installed: `pandas`, `numpy`, `scikit-learn`, `matplotlib`, and `seaborn`.